 Colours of rocks - Although there is a data standard for rock and strata based on type of rock and geological age of the rock, due to the complexity of mapping needs it is essential you refer to each Map Key or Legend to understand the type of rock and its geological age in the area you want to prospect.

-Download the Standard Mapping Colours from this site if you are interested in them.
+Download the Standard Mapping Colours or Symbols Used from this site if you are interested in them.

 Note that the site states the following;

 "In the 1980s, Geoscience Australia's predecessor, the Bureau of Mineral Resources (BMR), published an Australian standard colour scheme for geological maps.
 However, the increasing complexity of geological maps published in recent years has meant that maintaining a single colour scheme for all geological maps is no longer practical.
 The BMR colour scheme may, however, be applied to some geological maps as a rough guide."